MasoudMiM/masoudmim.github.io/_pages/femstudio.md

     <h2>What it isn't</h2>
     <ul>
       <li>
-        <strong>It isn't the solver.</strong>  FEM Studio is a frontend.
+        <strong>It isn't the solver.</strong>  ElmerStudio is a
+        frontend.
 You need ElmerSolver itself installed and on your PATH for simulations to run.
 Get it from
         <a href="http://www.elmerfem.org/blog/binaries/" target="_blank" rel="noopener">elmerfem.org</a>
         or your distribution's package manager.
       </li>